Can’t find an answer here? Give us a call on 07 32697665 and we can help with ay other questions.

 Based on a 50,000 lt pool…

-Dilute and add 1lt Purex “Metal Free Algaecide” to the pool.
+- Dilute and add 1lt LoChlor “Miraclear Pool Clarifier” to the pool.

-Dilute and add 1lt Purex “Pool Algaecide” to the pool.
+- Dilute and add 2.5lt LoChlor “Algae Knock-out” to the pool.

 What do I do If I think my pool is leaking?

 Firstly determine the rate of water loss.
-Expected losses are ½ to 1 inch during Winter and 1 to 2 inches during Summer per week.
-This can also depend on the position, shade cover, and wind exposure.
-Also look at weather changes e.g. it’s now Summer and the kids are splashing around, there for more water loss.
-Wind factor can actually take more water out than heat.
+Expected losses are 0.5 to 1 inch during Winter and 1 to 2 inches during Summer per week.
+This can also depend on the position, shade cover, and wind exposure – wind can often take more water out than heat!
+Also look at how the pool is being used, kids jumping and splashing will remove water too.
 The average leak is approximately 1 inch per day.

 Leaks can be from the interior e.g. vinyl liner, the plumbing, the back of eyeballs, around the front edge of skimmer boxes, down backwash lines, behind light fittings e.g. through the conduit, hydrostatic valves, bottom bungs in older Filtrite skimmer boxes etc.